ACM bundles on cubic fourfolds containing a plane: Introduction

+This paper is a follow-up of \cite{LMS3} which deals with some geometric properties of special ACM bundles on smooth cubic threefolds (i.e., smooth hypersurfaces of degree $3$ in $\PP^4$).
+The idea we are pursuing in the two papers is that, for a cubic hypersurface $Y$, one should consider semiorthogonal decompositions of its derived category $\Db(Y)$.
+Up to some (a priori non-canonical) choice, one gets a non-trivial triangulated subcategory $\mathbf{T}_Y\subset\Db(Y)$.
+According to an intuition of Kuznetsov, $\mathbf{T}_Y$ should encode the birational information of the cubic.

-In a different direction, Kuznetsov studied in \cite{Kuz:V14} semiorthogonal decompositions of the derived category of a cubic hypersurface.
-In fact, as we review in Section \ref{subsec:Semiorth}, there exists a non-trivial triangulated subcategory $\mathbf{T}_Y\subset\Db(Y)$, which might encode the birational information of the cubic.
-For example, in the case of a cubic threefold $Y$, it is proven in \cite{BMMS} that the isomorphism class of $Y$ can be recovered directly from $\mathbf{T}_Y$ as a sort of ``categorical version'' of the Clemens--Griffiths/Tyurin Torelli Theorem.
-In \cite{Kuz:4fold} it is conjectured that a cubic fourfold is rational if and only if the category $\mathbf{T}_Y$ is equivalent to the derived category of a K3 surface.
-In the fourfold case, a relation with this conjecture and the classical Hodge theoretical approach to rationality appears in \cite{AT}.
-For the interpretation of $\mathbf{T}_Y$ as a category of matrix factorization, we refer to \cite{OrlovMatrix}.
-For the interpretation as a summand of the Chow motive of Y, we refer to \cite{BB}.
+More specifically, if $Y$ is a cubic fourfold (i.e., a smooth hypersurface of degree $3$ in $\PP^5$), then in \cite{Kuz:4fold} it is conjectured that $Y$ is rational if and only if the category $\mathbf{T}_Y$ is equivalent to the derived category of a K3 surface.
+A relation between this conjecture and the classical Hodge theoretical approach to rationality appears in \cite{AT}.